GiuseppeSerra93/TLCM/readme.md

      - `epochs`: number of epochs (default value 200)
      - `bs`: batch size (default value 256)
      - `lr`: learning rate (default value 0.05)
-     - `gpu`: GPU device ID (int)
+     - `gpu`: GPU device ID (integer)
      - `K`: number of user latent classes (default value 25)
      - `L`: number of product latent classes (default value 16)
      - `runs`: number of runs for each category (default value 5)

 ### Results evaluation
-We can use $`\beta`$, $`\theta_{i, k}`$ and $`\theta_{j, \ell}`$ to generate textual explanations for nodes.
-For more details about the generation of the explanations, we refer the readers to the paper.
-To visualize and evaluate the results using the output of our model, we provided a Jupyter notebook file `results_visualization.ipynb`.
-This file contains all the instructions to reproduce the images contained in the paper, and to manually explore the results.
+To visualize and evaluate the results using the output of our experiments, we provided a Jupyter notebook file `results_visualization.ipynb`.
+This file contains all the instructions to reproduce and to manually explore the results contained in the paper.